reselbob/k8s-4-it-pros/day-2/day-2-review/README.md

-**Educational Objective:** The educational objective of this exercise is to allow attendees to have the hands-on experience of creating a pod from from a docker image on DockerHub.
+**Educational Objective:** The educational objective of this exercise is to allow attendees to have the hands-on experience of creating and exploring a pod from from a docker image on DockerHub.

 **About the Docker image**